Paradise (1926 film)

-Paradise is a lost 1926 American silent escapist-romance film directed by Irvin Willat and released by First National Pictures.
-The film stars Milton Sills, Betty Bronson and Noah Beery.
+Paradise is a 1926 American silent romantic drama film directed by Irvin Willat and released by First National Pictures.
+The film stars Milton Sills, Betty Bronson, and Noah Beery.
 Based on the popular 1925 novel Paradise by Cosmo Hamilton and John Russell, it was one of Sills' most successful films.

-Story
+Plot

 A stunt pilot, Tony, marries Chrissie and the two are given a tropical island wedding, which is a lot of fun at first.
 They are considered the King and Queen of their island by the natives.
 The fun turns into island turmoil at the machinations of island despot Quex.